adrian-burlacu-software/brain/README.md

 # brain

 An LLM system enhanced with a semantic graph storage.
-Uses Ollama and the gpt-oss:20b model for now.
+Uses Ollama with any configured model.
 Vibe coded in my free time :D.

 ## Features